awolinski/OralAssessmentTaskPlanner/README.md

 ## TODO:
     - Embed video/links to help define language levels that show upon button click page 2
     - Create functions to calculate results and display them in the tables
-    - Show what was selected on page 10
     - Fix formatting on all pages - especially table that renders results on page 9
     - Bug fixes such as validation error on page 7
     - Re-enable validation once testing is complete
     - Add functionality to export and print results and format the current icons       properly on page 10
     - Host application on GitHub Pages
     - Write unit tests